There’s more to the story of Gen Z and religion.

 Research, analyze, and interview.

-In a nationally representative survey, 5,000 young people will share what works to engage them and where they find flourishing.
-From these conversations, we will conduct additional on-site research visits.
+In a nationally representative survey, 5,000 young people shared what worked to engage them and where they found flourishing.
+From these conversations, we conducted additional on-site research visits.

 Stage 3